Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Make EvilCraft Vengeance Spirits only spawn when the Vengeance Ring is active and a player kills a mob
 - Make EvilCraft Environmental Accumulator require mining level 5 in order to be broken, should prevent breaking earlygame
 - Add a Mob Loot Fabricator entry for Dungeon Tokens
+- Increase the power I/O for Immersive Engineering capacitors

 ## QoL Improvements: